• Skip to main content

 Instructions

 • In a pot, set water to boil for pasta.
 When boiling, add a pinch of salt and cook according to package instructions, about 12 minutes.
 BEFORE draining, reserve a cup of the starchy pasta cooking water.
-A coffee cup works well to dunk in a pull out the water.
+A coffee cup, measuring cup, or ladle works well to dunk in a pull out the water.

 • Meanwhile, in the time it takes to cook the pasta, make the sauce.
 In a large round bottomed pan or pot, big enough to toss the pasta with the sauce, melt butter over medium heat.
 Saute bell pepper and prosciutto about 5 minutes, stirring often.
 Add garlic and season with salt and pepper.
 Stir well to combine.